FAQS ABOUT OUR BIG CAT RESCUE MISSIONS

 How many big cats has FOUR PAWS rescued so far?

-Since 2007, FOUR PAWS has rescued more than 210 big cats at its FOUR PAWS BIG CAT SANCTUARIES and partner projects.
-Furthermore, FOUR PAWS has also supported rescues/transfers of big cats to its cooperation partners, such as sanctuaries and rescue centres that are members of the European Alliance of Rescue centres and Sanctuaries (EARS).
+Since 2007, FOUR PAWS has rescued more than 230 big cats, and provided species-appropriate homes at its FOUR PAWS big cat sanctuaries and partner projects.
+Furthermore, FOUR PAWS has also supported rescues/transfers of big cats to its cooperation partners, such as sanctuaries and rescue centres that are members of the European Alliance of Rescue Centres and Sanctuaries (EARS).
 You can read some of our big cat rescue stories here.

 Why can’t rescued big cats be reintroduced into the wild?